 Another reason that your company needs funding is that once you start hiring employees, you need working capital to pay for their salaries.
 While you might be able to skip paying yourself for a month or two, you can’t stop paying your employees.

 What Are Angel Investors?

-Angel investors are wealthy individuals that inject their money into a company in exchange for equity in that company.
+Angel investors are high-net-worth individuals who provide financial support for small startups or entrepreneurs, typically in exchange for equity in the business.
 While angel investors do provide the entrepreneurs with advice and mentorship, they are typically quite hands-off regarding the day-to-day management of the company.
 That said, they do want to see a return on their investment; in other words, their financial contribution is not a donation.